RobertoPagliarini/Reverse-Engineering-of-Renal-Tubule-Networks-In-the-High-dimensional-Regime/Matlab code/README.md

 PvalCorrMatrix: matrix of p-values associated with correlation matrix computed by applying t-test;

 VarInModel: name of the variables/nodes, if this input is not empty.

+ScriptOraNDNetworkInference.mat

+This script computes the networks for all the 14 segments by extracting the data from the xlsx file and by applying the ORASchafferShrinkageNetworkInference function.

+It generates two folders:

+a) RenalTubuleSegmentsData: it contains the dataset for each segment in MatLab format;

+b) RenalTubuleSegmentsNetworksOra: it containts, for each segment, the output structure for each result of the inference function.
+Particularly, the function is called with these inputs:

+    [MatricesOraQuantile] = ORASchafferShrinkageNetworkInference(dataclean','Ora','Q',GeneInModel);

+    [MatricesOraQuantileND] = ORASchafferShrinkageNetworkInference(dataclean','Ora','N',GeneInModel);